Hyun Jin-young: Return

-In 2001, Hyun returned to the music scene with his fourth solo album, Wild Gangster Hip Hop.
+In 2001, Hyun returned to the music scene with his fourth solo album, Wild Gangster Hip Hop-21C Hyun Jinyoung Vol.IV.
 The response from his fans was favorable.
 He checked himself into hospital in 2003 and underwent a drug rehabilitation program.
 In 2006, he released his fifth album called Street Jazz In My Soul.
 This album contained jazz music, a departure from his exclusively hip-hop origins.
 The following year, he began teaching at RAUM, a professional music academy in Gangnam.

 He was also a chief producer of SidusHQ.

 Personal life

 Hyun legally married actress and entrepreneur Oh Seo-un in June 2011.
 Their wedding ceremony was postponed and took place in 2013.